 PROCAT and Make Real have now entered into partnership, based upon the initial deployment success in Basildon, Essex, to resell the Digital VR Applications to other learning institutions.
 The first deployment based upon this partnership will see the VR system installed into HMP Chelmsford, in a ground-breaking approach to prisoner training and certification.

-This project won “Best Use of VR for Education” category as part of the ‘Virtual Perceptions – Immersive Perspectives’ awards in 2017 and was also shortlisted for the VRBound – VRAwards 2017’ “Best Education VR Experience”.
+This project won “Best Use of VR for Education” category as part of the ‘Virtual Perceptions – Immersive Perspectives’ awards in 2017 and was a finalist in the VRAwards 2017 “Best Education VR Experience” category.